EvanWard29/TheWhiteLion/README.md

 ### Screenshots

 #### Browser Testing
+The main browser used during the building of this application was Google Chrome.
+All screenshots showing the different pages of the website and the working functionality where taken using the Chrome Browser.
-Test performed on Microsoft Edge Browser.
-All functionality is working correctly.
+The following two tests where performed on the Microsoft Edge Browser.
+All functionality is working correctly as expected.
 ###### Order Page
 ![Edge Order Test](https://github.com/EvanWard29/ISAD251-Coursework/blob/master/ApplicationDesign/Screenshots/edge_orderPage.png)
 ###### View Orders